Posts Tagged ‘Big Rainbow’

 I also planted more tomato seeds today.
 Two were for heirlooms, and one for a hybrid I’ve been wanting to try.

-The next was the heirloom seeds for the tomato variety called Pineappleicon.
+The next was the heirloom seeds for the tomato variety called Pineapple.
 These are the seeds I have planted for The Great Tomato Experiment, so it’s now officially underway!
 Pineapple is a personal favorite, with the flesh being sweet and delicious.
 Pineapple is a yellow tomato with red stripes on the skin and red marbling of the flesh.

-My final tomato variety I planted seeds for today was Tomatoberryicon.
+My final tomato variety I planted seeds for today was Tomatoberry.
 It’s an indeterminate hybrid tomato whose fruit is roughly the shape and size of a large strawberry.
 A mid-season tomato variety, I expect to be nibbling on the first ripe fruits in late April.
 Tomatoberry is supposed to be be really sweet and juicy; I guess I will find out in a few months!

 Plants I’m Still Waiting On

-I had planted some Julieticon seeds last week, and when I looked this morning, nary a sprout.
+I had planted some Juliet seeds last week, and when I looked this morning, nary a sprout.
 I went about my morning chores, then all my garden work.
 When I came back in a few hours later, I was surprised to see 4 seedlings!
 Juliet is a grape-shaped cherry tomato, which I do so love to plant, seeing as they are practically foolproof to grow.

 Before I leave for the day, here’s a photo of one of my first tomatoes in the garden, on the plant called Celebrity.
 The tomato is teeny-tiny at the moment, and hopefully it will be joined by others in the very near future.